AlexBHarley/deepstream.io-website/src/docs/client-js/reqres-client-rpc/readme.md

 ---
 title: RPC
-description: The API docs for Remote Procedure Calls, deepstream's request-response mechanism
+description: The API docs for remote procedure calls, deepstream's request-response mechanism
 ---

 RPCs (Remote Procedure Calls, sometimes also referred to as Remote Method Invocation) is deepstream's implementation of request-response workflows.